marionmacha/Cancer-predictive-model/README.md

 This project aims to develop a predictive model to assess cancer risk based on various health, dietary, and demographic factors.
 We use a structured process to clean, preprocess, and model the data, applying advanced machine learning techniques, including transformers for feature extraction, to improve prediction accuracy.

+Table of Contents

+Business Understanding

+Problem Statement

+Data Understanding

+Data Preparation

+Exploratory Data Analysis

+Modeling and Evaluation

+Business Understanding

 **This project tackles the critical issue of early and accurate prostate cancer risk prediction.
 Prostate cancer is a significant health concern, being one of the most common cancers in men.
 Early detection is crucial for successful treatment and improved patient outcomes.**

 **Currently, prostate cancer risk assessment often relies on limited factors like age, family history, and PSA levels.
 However, these methods may not always provide a comprehensive risk profile, leading to potential missed diagnoses or unnecessary biopsies.**

 **Our project addresses this problem by:**
-**This project tackles the critical issue of early and accurate prostate cancer risk prediction.
-Prostate cancer is a significant health concern, being one of the most common cancers in men.
-Early detection is crucial for successful treatment and improved patient outcomes.**

-**Currently, prostate cancer risk assessment often relies on limited factors like age, family history, and PSA levels.
-However, these methods may not always provide a comprehensive risk profile, leading to potential missed diagnoses or unnecessary biopsies.**

-**Our project addresses this problem by:**

     Leveraging a broader range of factors: By incorporating health, dietary, and demographic data, your model aims to build a more complete picture of individual risk.
     Employing advanced machine learning: Using these techniques allows for the identification of complex patterns and relationships within the data, leading to more accurate predictions.
     Improving prediction accuracy: Enhanced accuracy translates to better-informed decisions about screening, diagnosis, and treatment.

 **The business impact of our project includes:**

     Improved early detection: Leading to timely intervention and improved patient survival rates.
     Reduced healthcare costs: By avoiding unnecessary procedures and optimizing resource allocation.
     Personalized risk assessment: Empowering individuals to make informed decisions about their health.
     Advancements in prostate cancer research: Providing valuable insights into the factors influencing risk.

 **In essence, our project is addressing a significant healthcare challenge by developing a predictive model that can lead to more effective and personalized prostate cancer management.**

-    Leveraging a broader range of factors: By incorporating health, dietary, and demographic data, your model aims to build a more complete picture of individual risk.
-    Employing advanced machine learning: Using these techniques allows for the identification of complex patterns and relationships within the data, leading to more accurate predictions.
-    Improving prediction accuracy: Enhanced accuracy translates to better-informed decisions about screening, diagnosis, and treatment.

-**The business impact of our project includes:**

-    Improved early detection: Leading to timely intervention and improved patient survival rates.
-    Reduced healthcare costs: By avoiding unnecessary procedures and optimizing resource allocation.
-    Personalized risk assessment: Empowering individuals to make informed decisions about their health.
-    Advancements in prostate cancer research: Providing valuable insights into the factors influencing risk.

-**In essence, our project is addressing a significant healthcare challenge by developing a predictive model that can lead to more effective and personalized prostate cancer management.**

-Table of Contents
-Project Description
+Problem Statement

+Prostate cancer is one of the most common cancers affecting men worldwide, with more new cases reported annually.
+Despite advancements in screening techniques such as the Prostate-Specific Antigen (PSA) test, the current methods of diagnosing prostate cancer are limited in their predictive accuracy.
+These traditional methods rely heavily on a few factors such as age, family history, and PSA levels, which do not capture the full spectrum of potential risk indicators.
+This leads to two major issues:

+ Missed Early Diagnoses:

+Current methods might fail to identify high-risk individuals, leading to delayed diagnosis and missed opportunities for early intervention.
+Without early detection, patients may not receive timely treatment, which can severely impact survival rates and quality of life.

+Unnecessary Biopsies and Overdiagnosis:

+On the other hand, reliance on limited factors can result in overdiagnosis, leading to unnecessary biopsies and treatments.
+These invasive procedures can cause anxiety, unnecessary costs, and sometimes even harm to patients, especially when the risks of cancer are overestimated.

-Data Description
+Data Preparation

-Installation
-Usage
-Analysis & Visualizations
-Results
-Contributing
-License
-Project Description
-This analysis uses dietary records and cancer-related literature to examine possible links between nutrient intake and cancer.
-Using machine learning models, statistical tests, and visualizations, the project aims to identify dietary factors that may correlate with cancer risk or serve as protective elements against cancer development.
+We have 2 datasets for this project:

+1.Data Sources:

+○ Health record datasets: MIMIC-III, NHANES.

+○ Genetic data: 1000 Genomes Project, HapMap.

+○ Prostate - cancer - Genomics from SEER

+2.## Prostate_Cancer_Genomics_DSLanders

+**This dataset is a carefully curated compilation of genomic data related to prostate cancer, created by merging four GEO Series (GSE) datasets from the NCBI database.**

+**The selection process involved identifying datasets associated with three specific GPL platforms (GPL570, GPL96, and GPL571) to ensure compatibility and consistency acrossthe data.**

+**The final dataset provides a comprehensive resource for analyzing gene expression and genomic variations across different prostate cancer conditions.**

+Initially, several GSE datasets with different GPL platforms were downloaded from the NCBI database.
+After an in-depth analysis, it was determined that GPL570, GPL96, and GPL571 platforms share significant overlap.
+Therefore, datasets corresponding to these three platforms were selected for further analysis.
+The raw data for each GSE was downloaded from the NCBI GEO database

+https://www.google.com/url?q=https%3A%2F%2Fwww.ncbi.nlm.nih.gov%2Fgeo%2Fquery%2Facc.cgi.
+If a dataset lacked raw data, it was excluded from the selection.
+The four selected GSE datasets are:
+1. • GSE32448
+2. • GSE46602
+3. • GSE7307
+4. • GSE69223

+##Preprocessing:
+The selected datasets were categorized into three groups based on the "Gillison"
+classification:

+1. Normal
+2. Benign
+3. Tumor

+Subsequently, the quality of the data was assessed using the MetaQC package in R. The results confirmed that these four datasets were of the highest quality and suitable for further analysis.
+##Column Descriptions:
+>**• First Row (GSE Names):** The first row contains the names of the GEO Series (GSE) datasets from which the data were sourced.
+Each column corresponds to a specific GSE, indicating the origin of the sample data.

+>**• Second Row (GSM Identifiers):** The second row includes the GEO Sample (GSM) identifiers, which are unique identifiers for each sample within the GSE datasets.
+These identifiers help trace back each sample to its original source in the NCBI GEO database.

+>**• Gillison Classification (Parameter after ):** The numbers following the underscore ()

+in the second row represent the Gillison classification of each sample.
+This classification categorizes the samples into three groups based on their clinical status:

+1: Normal

+2: Benign

+3: Tumor

 Data Description
 Primary dataset used: